ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 		// if it removes the edges going from here to ancestors. if (ret == discovered[here]) {
-			// Group the vertexes of here's subtree by one component. while (true) {
+			// Group the vertices of here's subtree by one component. while (true) {
 				int t = st.top();
 				st.pop();